gautemo/Gaute-Meek-Olsen/src/dev-blog/workbox-in-vue.md

 )
 ```

 3\.
-Now you can register your sw.js file and listen for events in the registerServiceWorker.js file created by the vue cli when you initiated a PWA project.
+Now you can register your sw.js file and listen for events in the registerServiceWorker.js file created by the Vue CLI when you initiated a PWA project.

 The file should be in the src folder.
 Add the events you need.